timothymickiewicz/space/README.md

 ## Installation

-To install this code, git close the files from the following respository: https://github.com/ryanhun7er/space ​
+To install this code, git clone the files from the following respository: https://github.com/ryanhun7er/space and open in your favorite code editor.
+​
 ## Usage
 ​
 In order to ensure this code can be viewed correctly, it must be viewed in a web browser, ideally Google Chrome as it has the best compatibility.
 You can do this using the following link: https://ryanhun7er.github.io/space/.
-The user can choose from a list of nine planets* that are in a dropdown menu and clicking button "sear".
+The user can choose from a list of nine planets* that are in a dropdown menu and by clicking button "search".
 The carousel will change from a picture of the galaxy to the current planet selected.
 Information will be shown on each side of the carousel about the selected planets.
+A carousel below the main information is there should users want to look at more pictures associated with that planet. <br>

+A button that says "Compare the Planets" will take the user to a new page, where he/she can compare the stats from the previous page side-by-side.
+The user again picks a planet from each drop down menu and upon clicking 'search',the data from both planets will be shown next to each other.

 ## Credits
 ​
 The instructor and TA's of VU's coding bootcamp.
-Seriously though.
+Seriously, though.

 ## Contact